UltraMessaging/um_python/README.md

   extern "Python" int  pylbm_rcv_cb_proc(lbm_rcv_t *rcv, lbm_msg_t *msg, void *clientd);
 ```

-This guides you in the definition of the python function, which should be
+This guides you in the definition of the python function,
-defined like this:
+which should look like this:
 ```
 @ffi.def_extern()
 def pylbm_rcv_cb_proc(rcv, msg, clientd):
 ```
+This is the function that you must write in your application,
+which is called for receiver events.

 This approach has a significant disadvantage:
 it only allows for a single callback of each type.
-However, it is not unusual for a developer to want to have multiple callback
+However, it is not unusual for a developer to want multiple callback
 functions for the same callback type.
-For example, messages from different topics or classes of topics might
+For example, messages from different topics or categories of topics often
 require different application logic to process.

 ### LbmRcvCallback Class